chechiluna/BudgetApp/README.md

 - [ ] users can see the difference between budget and actual spending
 - [ ] users can change their budget allocation per category
 - [ ] users can register expenditures to a specific category
+- [ ] users balances will reset each month
+- [ ] users can see their spending history
+- [ ] users can see predictions of their future spending behavior